leechristensen/ghidra_markdown_docs/docs/Ghidra_12.0/PropertyManagerPlugin/Property_Viewer.md

 # Property Viewer

 The Property Viewer window shows all of the properties in a Program.
-Properties are assigned to a code unit and can store values at addresses.
-[Plugins](../Tool/Ghidra_Tool_Administration.md#plugins) can define their own properties for storing plugin specific information at an address.
+Properties<a name="property"></a> are assigned to a code unit and can store values at addresses.
+[Plugins](../Tool/Ghidra_Tool_Administration.md#ghidra-tool-administration) can define their own properties for storing plugin specific information at an address.
 The display provides a convenient way to see all the properties that exist in the Program.
 When you select a property, the [navigation